-IRIS Registry users become a member of a like-minded community of quality-driven professionals striving to continuously improve patient care.
+IRISTM Registry users become a member of a like-minded community of quality-driven professionals striving to continuously improve patient care.
 It enables users to interact with peers to create opportunities for sharing quality improvement strategies and broaden their professional network.
 Over time, the ophthalmology registry will include elements to help ophthalmologists meet Maintenance of Certification requirements.
 Aggregate data also will be used by the Academy to identify topics where practice improvement modules are needed.

 What is a clinical registry?

 A clinical registry is an organized system that collects uniform data (clinical and patient-reported) to evaluate specified outcomes for a population defined by a particular disease.
 With the increasing usage of EHRs, registries have emerged as valuable solutions for harnessing the power of information technology to capture statistically-relevant, evidence-based data to aid in decisions regarding the most optimal patient care.
 Such registries are already being successfully used within other medical specialties and medical associations, including the American College of Cardiology and the Society of Thoracic Surgeons.